Nikifor999/AiChat/README.md

 ## Customization
 1. **AI Backend**:
    - Modify `AiConfig.java` to change the AI model or configuration.
-   - Update the API key in `AiConfig` with your own key.
+   - Update the API key in `AiConfig` with your own key or use "demo" key.

 2. **Frontend**:
    - Enhance `chat.html` for a more advanced UI.